stride3d/stride-docs/en/manual/get-started/game-studio.md

 ![](media/asset-editor.webp)

 Certain assets have their own dedicated editor.
-The most notable example of this is the **Scene editor**, which let's you view a scene in 3D.
+The most notable example of this is the **Scene editor**, which let's you view and edit a scene in 3D.

 ## Property grid